-Aloe vera has also been shown to help blisters and cold sores caused by the Herpes simplex virus to heal faster due to its anti-inflammatory, antibacterial, and antiviral properties, according to a study conducted by the Journal of Dentistry.
+Plus, aloe vera has been shown to help blisters and cold sores caused by the Herpes simplex virus to heal faster due to its anti-inflammatory, antibacterial, and antiviral properties, according to a study conducted by the Journal of Dentistry.

-Studies show that consuming aloe vera decreases LDL “bad” cholesterol and triglyceride levels, while increasing HDL “good” cholesterol levels by lowering the liver’s cholesterol production by as much as 30 percent.
+Studies show that consuming aloe vera (typically by tonic or supplement; see sidebar) can decrease LDL “bad” cholesterol and triglyceride levels, while increasing HDL “good” cholesterol levels by lowering the liver’s cholesterol production by as much as 30 percent.
 But the benefits don’t stop there.
 Aloe vera’s high vitamin C content can help lower blood pressure, while other nutrients present in it can dilate capillaries and boost blood oxygenation.
 And when combined with psyllium fiber, a recent study showed that it can decrease the frequency of angina attacks and stabilize the heart’s rhythm.
-For more details, check out our article, “6 Health Benefits of Aloe Vera Juice for Your Heart.”
+For more details, check out our article 6 Health Benefits of Aloe Vera Juice for Your Heart.

 HOW TO USE ALOE VERA

 Aloe vera is commonly applied or consumed via a topical ointment, tonic, or supplement.
 But which form is best for the condition being treated?
 Follow these general guidelines.

 Apply aloe vera gel/topical ointment directly onto skin for: